sgherbst/anasymod/README.md

 > python test.py -i filter --models --sim --view
 ```

+This will generate the models, run the simulation

 ## Running the Emulation Example
 1. Make sure that your Pynq board is set up correctly:
     1. Jumper JP4 should be set for "JTAG"